Lecturer and Researcher

 GO6 Nursing Building O'Connell Bianconi - Health Sciences Building

-I am Co-Course Leader of the Masters in Advanced Facilitation Skills for Promoting Health and Well-Being.
+I am Co-Course Leader of the Masters in Advanced Facilitation Skills for Health and Well-Being.
 I also continue to lecture on the undergraduate and postgraduate programmes within the department and have done so since 2003.
 I am a health promotion specialist with a keen interest in developing emotional intelligence, learning in the affective domain, facilitation skills and men's health.
 I graduated from the University of Limerick with a PhD.
 I also hold a BSc in Sports and Exercise Science (UL).

 I have previously been on a full/ part time secondment to the HSE (2003 - 2015) where I worked in the area of men's health policy and men's health promotion research.